top of page

 Post Partrum and Beyond

-The post-partum phase or Fourth Trimester is a well-recognised important time for new mothers and their babies.
-It is an important time in recovery and replenishing resources consumed by the pregnancy and birth.
+The postpartum phase, also known as the Fourth Trimester, is a crucial period for new mothers and their babies.
+It is a vital period for recovery and replenishing the resources depleted during pregnancy and birth.

 Nutrition, physical and emotional support are the cornerstones of Postpartum Recovery.